svrc/spring-metal/README.md

 ## Prerequisites
 - Ensure you have the latest version of the Tanzu CLI installed.
 - Access to a Route53 domain and necessary AWS permissions.
-- Configured egress settings (open by default) to connect to external services.
+- Configured egress settings (closed by default) to connect to external services.

 ## Installation